 - If you have a stent, do not pull on it.
 This can cause pain and bleeding.

-- Apply heat on your lower back for 20 to 30 minutes every 2 hours for as many days as directed.
-Heat helps decrease pain and muscle spasms.
+- Apply heat on your lower back to decrease pain and muscle spasms.
+Apply heat for 20 to 30 minutes every 2 hours for as many days as directed.

 - Drink liquids as directed.
 You may need to drink more liquid than usual.
 This will help flush any remaining small pieces of stone.
 Liquids can also help prevent more stones from forming.
 Ask how much liquid to drink each day and which liquids are best for you.
 Do not drink caffeine.